Publications & Abstracts

 Multi-tyrosine kinase inhibitors have shown clinical activity in metastatic colorectal cancer patients.
 Cabozantinib, a multi-tyrosine kinase inhibitor, exhibited potent antitumor activity superior to regorafenib in preclinical colorectal cancer patient-derived tumor xenograft models.
 This Phase II study aimed to investigate cabozantinib, a multityrosine kinase inhibitor, in refractory, metastatic colorectal cancer patients.

-Used by permission: Dr. Aaron Scott, University of Arizona & Dr. Wells Messersmith, University of Colorado, Denver
+Used by permission: Aaron Scott, MD, University of Arizona & Wells Messersmith, MD, University of Colorado, Denver

 Phase II study of selumetinib (AZD6244, ARRY-142886) plus irinotecan as second-line therapy in patients with K-RAS mutated colorectal cancer